Anjalikamath/Detection-of-Breast-Cancer-using-Machine-Learning/README.md

-# ML-project-2019
+# Machine Learning Algorithms
-Prediction of breast cancer by using various ML algorithms such as kNN, Logistic regression ,ANN,etc The files are named according to the classifiers implemented in it.
+* Prediction of breast cancer by using various Machine Learning algorithms such as kNN, Logistic Regression ,Decision Tree and Artificial Neural Networks.
+* The files are named according to the classifiers implemented in it.
-The input training data is named breast-cancer.data
+* The input training data is named breast-cancer.data